Produced and written by Hideo Kojima, Metal Gear Solid is an action/infiltration game released by Konami in 1998 on the Sony PlayStation.

 Now, there’s also a problem with the weapons that you can use in the first-person mode.
 It is impossible to move while using them.
 This means that you won’t be able to take cover while equipped with a sniper — for example.
 To do that, you instead have to stop using the weapon, take cover, and equip the weapon again to keep on shooting.
 It’s not such a big deal, but it isn’t pleasing either.
 A flaw that’s partly present in MGS2 and MGS3.

 Verdict: good buy, or goodbye?

-It is a good buy ✅
+It is definitely a good buy ✅

 Metal Gear Solid sure has aged both visually and on some aspects of its gameplay.
 But Kojima’s production is still worth spending your money and time on, even 2 decades later.
 Coming with a thrilling plot, inspired cutscenes, a professional voice cast, and smooth gameplay mechanics (for the time), this first episode of the Metal Gear Solid saga is a must-have-play for all those who are lucky enough to have missed it until today.

 Where can you buy Metal Gear Solid? 🤔